Generic name: thalidomide (tha LID oh mide)

 Thalidomide can cause severe, life-threatening birth defects or death of a baby if the mother or the father is taking this medicine at the time of conception or during pregnancy.
 Even one dose of thalidomide can cause major birth defects of the baby's arms and legs, bones, ears, eyes, face, and heart.
 Never use thalidomide if you are pregnant.
 Tell your doctor right away if your period is late while taking thalidomide.

-The birth control method you use must be proven highly effective, such as birth control pills, an intrauterine device (IUD), a tubal ligation, or a sexual partner's vasectomy.
-The extra form of birth control you use must be a barrier method such as a latex condom, a diaphragm, or a cervical cap.
+Your birth control method must be proven highly effective, such as birth control pills, an intrauterine device (IUD), a tubal ligation, or a sexual partner's vasectomy.
+The extra form of birth control you use must be a barrier method such as a condom, diaphragm, cervical cap, or contraceptive sponge.

 Stop using thalidomide and call your doctor at once if you quit using birth control, if your period is late, or if you think you might be pregnant.
 Not having sexual intercourse (abstinence) is the most effective method of preventing pregnancy.

-For Men: If a man fathers a baby while using thalidomide, the baby may have birth defects.
-Use a condom to prevent pregnancy during your treatment, and for up to 4 weeks after your treatment ends.
-You must agree in writing to always use latex condoms when having sex with a woman who is able to get pregnant, even if you have had a vasectomy.
-Contact your doctor if you have had unprotected sex, even once, or if you think your female sexual partner may be pregnant.
+For Men: Use a condom to prevent pregnancy during your treatment, and for up to 4 weeks after you stop taking it.
+You must always use latex condoms when having sex with a woman who is able to get pregnant, even if you have had a vasectomy.
+Call your doctor if you have had unprotected sex, even once, or if you think your female sexual partner may be pregnant.

 Treatment with thalidomide may increase your risk of a blood clot or stroke during treatment for multiple myeloma.
 Ask your doctor about your specific risk.